 The Audemars Piguet Frosted Gold Royal Oak Double Balance Wheel Openworked

 This watch is the evolution of a timepiece first released in 2016 in a 41 mm case.
 This time around, it’s been reduced to 37 mm and dressed up in a Frosted Gold finish.
 As one of a few Royal Oaks released this year focused on the ladies, this is a highly complex watch that is skeletonized and uses dual balance wheels and two hairsprings to improve precision and stability.
-All the finishing touches on the bridge and mainplate such as the beveling, chamfering, polishing, and brushing are all done by hand, adding a personal touch to an extremely avant-garde timepiece.
+All the finishing touches on the bridge and mainplate such as the beveling, chamfering, polishing, and brushing are done by hand, adding a personal touch to an extremely avant-garde timepiece.

 Here we go, the Granddaddy (or should I say Grande-daddy — sorry, bad joke) of all the Royal Oak Offshore models released this year has to be the Grande Complication in white and black ceramic.
-Featuring a minute repeater, perpetual calendar, and split-seconds chronograph, this watch is as rock star as it gets.
+Featuring a minute repeater, perpetual calendar, and split-seconds chronograph, this watch is as badass as it gets.
 The white and black ceramic versions actually have a slight difference in how they were finished.
 The black ceramic was reinforced with yttrium oxide, making it seven times harder than steel.
 The white ceramic, on the other hand, was reinforced with aluminum oxide giving it a high gloss finish and making it even harder than the black ceramic version and nine times harder than steel.
-Personally, I like the black version slightly better, because even though the white version may be more technically advanced, there’s something extremely cool about an all-black, hyper-complicated, anniversary Royal Oak Offshore.
+Personally, I like the black version slightly better, because even though the white version may be more technically advanced, there’s something extremely cool about an pitch-black, hyper-complicated, anniversary Royal Oak Offshore.